-Hope Solo Says Sepp Blatter Sexually Assaulted Her At The Ballon d'Or Awards In 2013
+Hope Solo Says FIFA's Former President Sexually Assaulted Her In 2013

 In an interview, U.S. women's soccer goalkeeper Hope Solo accused Sepp Blatter of sexual assault, according to the Guardian.
 Solo says that while backstage at a 2013 awards ceremony, the former FIFA president groped her right before she went on stage.
 Blatter denied the incident took place through a spokesperson, telling the Guardian Solo's allegation was "ridiculous."

 “I had Sepp Blatter grab my ass,” Solo said in an interview with the Portuguese newspaper Expresso.
 “It was at the Ballon d’Or, right before I went on stage.
 [Sexual harassment] has been normalized.”

 Solo says that the incident took place moments before she presented the FIFA Women's World Player of the Year award to her teammate Abby Wambach.
 Solo told the Guardian she was "in shock and completely thrown off."
 She added: “I had to quickly pull myself together to present my team-mate with the biggest award of her career and celebrate with her in that moment, so I completely shifted my focus to Abby.”